-Professors: Richard Adelstein; John Bonin; Richard Grossman; Masami Imai, Chair; Joyce Jacobsen, Interim Provost and Vice President for Academic Affairs; Gilbert Skillman; Gary Yohe, Chair
+Professors: Richard Adelstein; John Bonin; Richard Grossman; Masami Imai, Chair; Joyce Jacobsen, Interim Provost and Vice President for Academic Affairs; Gilbert Skillman; Gary Yohe

 Associate Professors: Christiaan Hogendorn, Abigail Hornstein, Wendy Rayack

 Assistant Professors: Karl Boulware, Bill Craighead, Anthony Keats, Melanie Khamis, David Kuenzel, Damien Sheehan-Connor, Pao-Lin Tien

 Departmental Advising Expert: Richard Adelstein

 Economics involves the study of social relationships pertaining to the production and allocation of the means of life.
-One branch, macroeconomics, addresses issues relating to the performance of the economy as a whole, such as economic growth, unemployment, and inflation, while the other, microeconomics, studies the relationships that comprise an economy, addressing problems of income and wealth inequality, corporate power, industrial performance and global trade, and financial flows.
+One branch, macroeconomics, addresses issues relating to the performance of the economy as a whole, such as economic growth, unemployment, and inflation, while the other, microeconomics, studies the relationships that make up an economy, addressing problems of income and wealth inequality, corporate power, industrial performance and global trade, and financial flows.
 Students majoring in economics find that they acquire an excellent preparation for careers in academics, business, consulting, law, and government.